alexwatever/google-workspace-mailer/README.md

 Send emails from a Google Workspace email address, using SMTP.

 This functionality requires that "Less secure apps" are enabled for each Google Workspace account, which is not recommended for a production environment.
+Additionally, if the user is not an Admin, they will need to create an "Application Password".

-Additionally, the "Less secure apps" feature is [being phased out for Google Workspace accounts in 2024](https://support.google.com/a/answer/14114704).
+Please note, the "Less secure apps" feature is [being phased out for Google Workspace accounts in 2024](https://support.google.com/a/answer/14114704).

 ## Usage